cpinnix/commanderpowerlevel/README.md

 ### Pepper Level

 The Pepper Level indicates how generically fun or friendly a card is.
 The Pepper Level for a card indicates how excited players are to play against it.
-The Pepper Level is the opposite of a Salt level.
+A particularly salty card will have a low Pepper Level.

 #### Guidelines